Intent: Why do we teach what we teach?

 We Achieve this by:

-- Learning Journeys are created for every subject.
+Schemes of Learning are created for every subject.
 These are planned to ensure we are going beyond the requirements of the National Curriculum and ensuring our pupils have a well sequenced breadth of knowledge.

-- Formative and summative assessments allow teachers to routinely check pupils understanding and adapt their plans accordingly.
-These are built into all Learning Journeys ensuring we are checking for understanding at pivotal moments within a lesson and over a sequence of lessons.
+Formative and summative assessments allow teachers to routinely check pupils understanding and adapt their plans accordingly.
+These are built into Schemes of Learning, ensuring we are checking for understanding at pivotal moments within a lesson and over a sequence of lessons.
+Whole Class Feedback allows teachers to identify and close gaps in knowledge.

 Equitable